CJ McCollum: Personal life

 McCollum has been married to his college sweetheart, Elise Esposito, since October 27, 2020.
 They have one son named Jacobi, who was born on January 10, 2022.
 McCollum's older brother, Errick, is a EuroLeague winner professional basketball player.
 Off the court, McCollum has long taken a keen interest in journalism.
 As such, he has written articles concerning the NBA for various media outlets; in one of his pieces, he interviewed the Commissioner of the league Adam Silver.

 McCollum is involved in his community as a radio personality and philanthropist.
 In 2016, he opened up the CJ McCollum Dream Center, which is an innovative learning room at the Blazers Boys & Girls Club outfitted with new computers, books, art, and learning tools.
 The Center aims to provide a safe and inspiring space for underserved youth to learn, explore, create, and grow.
 McCollum also helps foster local youths' interest in journalists through an initiative called CJ's Press Pass; it grants aspiring journalists access to postgame news conferences and provides them the opportunity to attend events with McCollum, to receive personalized mentorship from members of the media, and to have their work published.

 McCollum is a wine enthusiast.
 During the 2020 NBA Bubble, he brought 84 bottles in with him.
 He has his own label, McCollum Heritage 91, named after the street he grew up on and his birth year.
+In 2026, the label was rebranded to McCollum Family Vineyard.